GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 Some government applications that use Login.gov require you to verify your identity.
 This means that you must prove that you are who you say you are.
 That proof helps ensure that only the right people get access to sensitive information.

 You will only be asked to verify your identity the first time you sign into certain government applications.
 After you verify your identity with Login.gov for one government application, you usually don’t need to do it again for other government applications.
-When you sign into IRS.gov for the first time, however, you will always need to verify your identity even if you have already done so for another application.
 By providing the Login.gov service with the information needed to verify your account, you authorize it to use that information to conduct activities necessary to ensure your identity, including sharing information with certain third parties, namely identity proofing services.
 The Login.gov service requires those parties to hold your information confidentially and not to use it for other purposes, as detailed in our [Privacy Policy]({% link _policy/privacy._en.md %}).

 The Login.gov service employs recognized security and privacy best practices.

-Prior to using the Login.gov service, you are required to agree to these terms of service.
-In the event Login.gov service changes its terms of service, you will be given the option to agree or to decline the updated terms of service the next time you login.
+Prior to using the Login.gov service, you are required to agree to these Rules of Use.
+In the event Login.gov significantly changes its Rules of Use, you will be given the option to agree or to decline the updated Rules of Use the next time you login.
 Similarly, when conducting certain activities in the Login.gov service, such as providing personal information for the first time, the Login.gov service may require you to re-confirm your understanding of how it uses your information.

 ## 2. Your Agreement

-In addition to details about your consent stated elsewhere in these terms, by accepting these terms and using the Login.gov service, you agree that:
+In addition to details about your consent stated elsewhere in these terms, by accepting these Rules of Use and using the Login.gov service, you agree that:

 1. You are not a child under 13 years of age,
 2. Any information you provide to us is complete and accurate,